amandavisconti/literaturegeek/_posts/2016-05-09-aerospace-history-dh-projects-purdue-archives.md

 ![]({{ site.baseurl }}/assets/AerospaceTour/IMG_1129.jpg)

-Checking out the safe inside the archives vault where artifacts are kept extra-secure, including Amelia Earhart's scrapbooks and helmet, flight suits, and the smelling salts she used to keep awake during her flights.
+Checking out the safe inside the archives vault where artifacts are kept extra-secure, including Amelia Earhart's scrapbooks and helmet, the smelling salts she used to keep awake during her flights, and flight suits.

 ![]({{ site.baseurl }}/assets/AerospaceTour/IMG_1090.jpg)